 Create a Website

-To be financially self-sufficient as an author, you need to have a significant number of published works, be adept at marketing them and have a large and dedicated fanbase.
+To be financially self-sufficient as an author, you need to have many published works, be adept at marketing them and have a large and dedicated fanbase.
 So, if you’ve always wanted to earn a salary by writing books, know that you can do so.
-We hope the above guide on how much authors make per book has helped you understand how the industry works.
+We hope the above guide on how much authors make each book has helped you understand how the industry works.